 To wrap up the shooting portion of the class, we moved on to a couple of fun drills that allowed students to work on everything they learned.
 Also, for certain drills, Raul set up our guns to malfunction, so we had to deal with malfunctions on the fly.

 We then ended the class with a group debrief and an opportunity to leave feedback.
 I thought gaining immediate feedback from students was great, as it shows Raul really cares about improving his class.

-If you want to take a class focused more on the essentials of gunfighting, as opposed to a general pistol marksmanship class, I recommend checking out Raul's class.
-He packs a lot of material into five hours, making this class ideal for students who have busy schedules.
+If you want to take a class focused more on the essentials of gunfighting, as opposed to a general pistol marksmanship class, I recommend checking out Raul’s class.
+He packs a lot of material into five hours, making this class ideal for students with busy schedules.

 Raul’s class is safe and well-organized.
 He always demonstrated what he taught and kept a close eye on all students.
 In addition, the class was fun with a good sense of community among the students.

 Learning and improving happens outside of the range as well, which is why I think it is important to value community, as Fieldcraft Survival and Raul do.